GlennPeulen/GlennPeulen.github.io/blist.markdown

 - Get h-index of 10 before 27

 ## Finances
+- #Become financially independent#
+- Collect 1 Million Dollars, give it away and start from scratch

 ## Travel
 - Travel to 3 european countries or Basel ;-).